agarret7/austingarrett.dev/README.md

 `docker run -p 3000:3000 -v $(pwd)/frontend:/app -e API_URL=<strapi-url> -t austingarrett-dev`

 will allow you to locally develop the frontend using an arbitrary (potentially remote) backend.

+TODO: Integrate GitHub actions such that a merge into main triggers a deployment to a remote Docker context.